multipletwigs/resumetry/README.md

 ## Features

-✨ **Interactive Questionnaires**: Resumetry offers a user-friendly interface for creating and sharing interactive questionnaires with candidates.
-Hiring managers can craft customized questionnaires to gain deeper insights into a candidate's skills, experiences, and personality.
+✨ **Interactive Questionnaires**: Resumetry offers a user-friendly interface for creating and sharing interactive questionnaires with candidates's resume.

 💌 **Seamless Communication**: Resumetry includes a built-in messaging system that allows hiring managers and candidates to communicate efficiently.
 This feature ensures clear and direct communication, eliminating any communication gaps or delays.

-📊 **Data Visualization**: Resumetry provides intuitive data visualization tools that help hiring managers analyze candidate responses effectively.
-Visualize trends, patterns, and key information to make informed decisions during the hiring process.

 🌐 **Next.js and Flask**: Resumetry is built using Next.js, a powerful React framework, for the frontend.
 The backend is powered by Flask, a lightweight and efficient Python web framework.
 This combination ensures a fast, responsive, and reliable application.

 ## Getting Started

 To get started with Resumetry, follow these steps:

 1. Clone the Resumetry repository: `git clone https://github.com/yourusername/resumetry.git`
-2. Install the required dependencies for the frontend using `npm install`.
+2. Within the `frontend` folder, install the required dependencies for the frontend using `npm install`.
-3. Install the required dependencies for the backend using `pip install -r requirements.txt`.
+3. Within the `backend` folder, install the required dependencies for the backend using `pip install -r requirements.txt`.
-4. Start the frontend server: `npm run dev`.
+4. Start the frontend server: `pnpm run dev`.
-5. Start the backend server: `python app.py`.
+5. Start the backend server: `flask run`.
 6. Open your browser and navigate to `http://localhost:3000` to access Resumetry.

+You'll also need to create a .env file for your `OPENAI_API_KEY` for frontend.

 ## Usage

 Once Resumetry is up and running, follow these steps to make the most of its features:

-1. Sign up as a hiring manager or log in to your existing account.
-2. Create a questionnaire tailored to the specific job position and requirements.
-3. Share the questionnaire with candidates by providing them with a unique link.
-4. Review candidate responses, engage in direct communication, and analyze the data visualizations.
-5. Shortlist candidates based on the collected information and proceed with interviews.
+1. Go to `Job Board` to apply for a job!
+2. Let Resumetry parse your Resume.
+3. Head over to `Applications` to initiate virtual interview.
+4. Answer questions related to your resume!

 Start using Resumetry today and transform your hiring process into a delightful experience!
-If you have any questions or need assistance, feel free to contact our support team at support@resumetry.com.
+If you have any questions or need assistance, feel free to contact our support team at zachkhong.workplace@gmail.com.

-Let's make hiring adorable! 😍✨